AleG94/truffle-deployments/README.md

 ## Programmable API

-Beside the Command Line Interface, Truffle Deployments can be imported and used programmatically.
+Beside the Command Line Interface, Truffle Deployments can also be used programmatically.

 ### Export deployments